Data driven approximation of parametrized PDEs by Reduced Basis and Neural Networks: PDE-aware deep neural networks

 The first $L-1$ trainable layers of the network are mappings of the form of Equation~\eqref{eq:perceptron} in which $\sigmal = \relu$ for $l = 1,\ldots,L-1$.
 The mapping of the output layer takes the form

 where $\sigma_\text{RB}: \real^s \rightarrow \real^{\Nout}$ represents the function of a RB solver acting from a $s$-dimensional representation of the solution space to the space of the solution values at the output locations $\Psetout$.
 The RB solver $\sigma_\text{RB}$ constructs such mapping as follows.
-Let us assume without loss of generality that $s = \Qn + \Qf$ and that $\latent = [\thetann{1},\ldots,\thetann{\Qn},\thetaff{1},\ldots,\thetaff{\Qn}]\in \real^s$ is the vector of the coefficients of the affine decomposition in Equation~\eqref{eq:rbaffinedependence}.
+Let us assume without loss of generality that $s = \Qn + \Qf$ and that $\latent = [\thetann{1},\ldots,\thetann{\Qn},\thetaff{1},\ldots,\thetaff{\Qf}]\in \real^s$ is the vector of the coefficients of the affine decomposition in Equation~\eqref{eq:rbaffinedependence}.
 As a matter of fact, in the case the PDE allow for an affine decomposition, $\latent$ could contain the physical parameters themselves.
 Given $\latent$, the reduced solution is simply obtained by solving the linear system efficiently assembled as in Equation~\eqref{eq:rbaffinedependence}; we remark that the matrices $\rbNonlinearMatrixq$ and the vectors $\rbvecfq$ appearing in Equation~\eqref{eq:rbaffinedependence} must be computed a priori in the offline phase.
 Then, the desired output is found by projecting the reduced solution onto the FE space, i.e. $\vecuh = \rbV \rbvecu$, and by interpolating the FE solution at the points of interest in $\Psetout$.
-In our tests, for simplicity, the input and the outputs are taken as values of the FE solution at the nodes of the mesh; since we employ standard Lagrangian basis functions, no actual interpolation of the solution is needed.
-We remark that, as we observed in our numerical simulations, taking $\xi \in [0,1]^s$ considerably improves the convergence rate of the optimization through gradient descent.
-For this reason, in our numerical simulations we actually consider $\widetilde \sigma_{\text{RB}} = \sigmaRB \circ \,\sigm$ as activation function in the output layer.
-The choices of $\relu$ and $\sigm$ as activation functions for the hidden layers and as preprocessing of the RB solver in the output layer respectively has been determined adequate after empirical observation.
-We aknowledge, however, that other architectures could lead to different and possibly better results than the ones reported in this paper.
+In our tests, for simplicity, the input and the outputs are taken as values of the FE solution at the nodes of the mesh; since we employ standard Lagrangian basis functions, no actual interpolation of the solution is needed, and, eventually, we can write the PDE-DNN activation function as follows {\mathbf{R}_{\operatorname{out}} }